 A high-flying NBA dunker who traded the hardwood for the canvas, becoming a respected painter and broadcaster.

-Desmond Mason's story is one of kinetic energy finding new forms.
-Born in Waxahachie, Texas, his athletic prowess led him to Oklahoma State University and then a nine-year NBA career, where he was best known for his explosive dunks, winning the 2001 Slam Dunk Contest.
-But Mason was never just a jock; he carried a sketchbook on road trips, quietly developing a parallel life as a visual artist.
-After retiring in 2009, he didn't fade into nostalgia.
-He leaned into his second act, establishing a full-time studio practice.
-His vibrant, textured paintings—often exploring movement, music, and identity—have been exhibited in galleries and collected seriously.
-Simultaneously, he became a familiar voice in Oklahoma City, co-hosting a sports radio show and serving as a thoughtful NBA analyst, bridging the worlds of sport, art, and community with a rare authenticity.
+Desmond Mason won the 2001 NBA Slam Dunk Contest during a nine-year career that began at Oklahoma State University.
+Born in Waxahachie, Texas, he carried a sketchbook on road trips, quietly developing a parallel life as a visual artist.
+After retiring in 2009, he established a full-time studio practice.
+His vibrant, textured paintings—exploring movement, music, and identity—have been exhibited in galleries and collected seriously.
+Simultaneously, he co-hosted a sports radio show in Oklahoma City and served as a thoughtful NBA analyst, bridging sport, art, and community with a rare authenticity.

 1965–1980